danielbui12/DevSecOps-Project/README.md

 That's it!
 You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.

-2. **Configure Prometheus Plugin Integration:**
+**Configure Prometheus Plugin Integration:**
-    - Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.
+    - Open Jenkins website, goto Plugin, then install `Prometheus metric` with restart

 **Phase 5: Notification**